-There is a Double Taxation Agreement in place between Northern Ireland and the Republic of Ireland, this Double Taxation Agreement means you will be credited for any tax paid in Northern Ireland.
+There is a Double Taxation Agreement in place between Northern Ireland and Ireland, this Double Taxation Agreement means you will be credited for any tax paid in Northern Ireland.

-You may also be required to register for self – assessment and to submit an annual self -assessment tax return to Revenue Commissioners in the Republic of Ireland.
+You may also be required to register for self – assessment and to submit an annual self -assessment tax return to Revenue Commissioners in Ireland.
 This should declare your worldwide income.

 The Irish tax year ends 31 December with the self-assessment return and tax due to be paid by 31 October.

-A cross border worker who is resident in the Republic of Ireland and commutes daily/weekly to their place of work in Northern Ireland and who pays tax on the income from that employment can also avail of Trans-border Worker relief.
-This relief will ensure you will not pay additional tax in the Republic of Ireland unless you have additional income from other sources.
+A cross border worker who is resident in Ireland and commutes daily/weekly to their place of work in Northern Ireland and who pays tax on the income from that employment can also avail of Trans-border Worker relief.
+This relief will ensure you will not pay additional tax in Ireland unless you have additional income from other sources.
 Please note, a proprietary director cannot claim Trans-border relief from a connected business.

 Also, note USC does not apply to Northern Ireland employment income which qualifies for Trans-border Workers Relief.

 Conditions to Qualify for Transborder Workers Relief:

 - Employment must be exercised wholly in a country with which Ireland has a Double Taxation Agreement

 - Employment must be held for a continuous period of at least 13 weeks in the tax year.
 Income from this employment must be subject to tax in the other country and this tax must actually have been paid to the relevant authorities and not be eligible for a refund